Dynamical Programming for off-the-grid dynamic Inverse Problems

 \section{Numerical results}

-For numerical experiments we implement variants of Algorithm~\ref{alg: inexact FW} using the linear-oracle strategy discussed in Section~\ref{sec: dynamical programming}.
-The expanded form of this algorithm is given in Algorithm~\ref{alg: final algorithm}.
+For numerical experiments we implement variants of Algorithm~\Rref{alg: abstract FW} using the linear-oracle strategy discussed in Section~\Rref{sec: dynamical programming}.
+The expanded form of this algorithm is given in Algorithm~\Rref{alg: final algorithm}.
 The choice of $A_j$, $\op{F}_j$, $t_j$, and $\step_j$ define the optimisation problem, then the final choices of $\mesh_j$ and $k$ dictate the variant of the algorithm.
 We always choose the sliding step to select a local minimum of $\op{E}$ (or $\tilde{\op{E}}$) as computed by an implementation of the L-BFGS algorithm.
 All code to reproduce the results and figures in this work can be found online\footnote{\url{https://gitlab.inria.fr/rtovey/DP-for-dynamic-IPs}}.

-The classical sliding Frank-Wolfe algorithm (Algorithm~\ref{alg: FW}) can be recovered by choosing $\mesh_j=\ci{-1}{1}\times\bar\Omega$ and $k=1$.
+The classical sliding Frank-Wolfe algorithm (Algorithm~\Rref{alg: abstract FW}) can be recovered by choosing $\mesh_j=\ci{-1}{1}\times\bar\Omega$ and $k=1$.
 The potential for $k>1$ was considered in \cite[Sec 5.1.5]{BrediesNumerics} as a ``multistart'' parameter.
-The idea is that the approximation of optimal curves (e.g. $Y^*[\cdot,T]$) is very expensive, so some of the other near-optimal curves should also be used to improve efficiency of the algorithm.
+The idea is that the approximation of optimal curves (\ie\ $Y^*[\cdot,T]$) is very expensive, so some of the other near-optimal curves should also be used to improve efficiency of the algorithm.
 Suppose $\mesh_j$ is chosen to approximate $\ci{-1}{1}\times\bar\Omega$ with a grid of $M$ masses in $\ci{-1}{1}$ and $N^d$ points in $\bar\Omega$.
-From Theorem~\ref{thm: linear oracle complexity} we know that the computational complexity of the linear oracle at every iteration is $O((N^dM)^2)$.
-If the ``true curves' are easy to find, then we can hope to reduce this to $O(\frac{N^{2d}M^2}{k})$ per curve.
-An alternative motivation is provided by \cite{Ding2020} who propose the ``$k$FW'' algorithm.
-They argue that the inclusion of multiple extreme points at each iteration allows the algorithm to move directly towards an extreme face, rather than zig-zagging between extreme points.
-Note that a similar observation is made in \cite{flinth_linear_2021} in the context of sparse spike recovery, where a collection of Dirac masses are added at each iteration.
-The sliding step in line 13 of Algorithm~\ref{alg: final algorithm} further addresses this property, allowing non--zig-zagging movement.
+Assuming $T$ is fixed, Theorem~\Rref{thm: linear oracle complexity} states that the computational complexity of the linear oracle at every iteration is $O((N^dM)^2)$.
+If the ``true curves'' are easy to find, then we can hope to reduce this to $O((N^dM)^2k^{-1})$ per curve (see \cite{Ding2020,flinth_linear_2021}).